-Schaft the Alphabet (Google) owned robotics company has this week unveiled a new bipedal robot at a Japanese robotics conference providing a first glimpse of what the company has been developing over the fast few years.
+Schaft, the Alphabet (Google) owned robotics company, has this week unveiled a new bipedal robot at a Japanese robotics conference, providing a first glimpse of what the company has been developing over the past few years.
+This unveiling marks a significant milestone in the field of robotics, showcasing the advancements and potential applications of bipedal robots in various industries.

 The bipedal robot was unveiled at the New Economic Summit (NEST) 2016 conference being held in Tokyo, Japan.
-One of the keynote speakers is Andy Rubin who was head of Google’s robotics program in 2013 and was responsible for purchasing a number of businesses one of which included SCHAFT.
+One of the keynote speakers at the event was Andy Rubin, who was head of Google’s robotics program in 2013 and was responsible for purchasing a number of businesses, one of which included SCHAFT.
+Rubin’s involvement in the robotics industry has been pivotal, and his insights at the conference highlighted the future direction of robotic technology.

 Check out the YouTube clip of the presentation embedded below “Google owned Schaft unveils new bipedal robot at NEST2016 in Tokyo.”
-Schaft is best know as the winner of the 2013 DARPA Robotics Challenge after which Google acquired it.
+Schaft is best known as the winner of the 2013 DARPA Robotics Challenge, after which Google acquired it.
+The DARPA Robotics Challenge was a significant event that tested the capabilities of robots in performing complex tasks in simulated disaster scenarios.
+Schaft’s victory in this challenge demonstrated its superior technology and innovation in the field of robotics.

-Unfortunately no more details have been released as yet regards the design or mechanics of the bipedal robot but as soon as they do will keep you updated as always.
+Unfortunately, no more details have been released as yet regarding the design or mechanics of the bipedal robot, but as soon as they do, we will keep you updated as always.
+The anticipation surrounding the release of more information highlights the excitement and interest in the advancements being made in the field of robotics.

 Source: iEEE Spectrum